4rlenrey/Notes/README.md

 ---

 This is a digital version of my notes.
 I've made them based on a bit of books, articles and videos.
 Every single word in here is written by me.
 I'm doing it to be able to have a solid copy of my learning mindset for when I'm not gonna be able to remember something from here.
 (Also I had some internet issues and had access only to some programming books and got a bit bored) For now you can't really contribute to this but if you want to point out some misspelling/grammar issues feel free to contact me.

+Sadly I started making those notes in september 2021.
+That means that ~2 years of learning are not here.
+(I'll try to make up for it tho)

 ## How to reach the creator?
 ---